sile-typesetter/casile/README.md

       export PATH="~/path/to/casile/bin:$PATH"
       ```

-4. Include the rules file from your project's Makefile:
+4. Include the rules.mk file from your project's Makefile:

     ```makefile
-    include /usr/share/casile/rules
+    include /usr/share/casile/rules.mk
     ```

-    (Note the path may be `/usr/local/share/casile/rules` if you installed manually or a different path entirely if you opted for a user-only installation.
+    (Note the path may be `/usr/local/share/casile/rules.mk` if you installed manually or a different path entirely if you opted for a user-only installation.

 5. Initialize _only if_ your project has project specific initialization hooks: